 Those who perform activities or work within the MNC and have successfully completed the MNC's formal MR safety education within the previous 12 months.
-This training ensures they do not pose a danger to themselves or others in the areas (or Zones) of the MNC to which they have formal access.
+This training is sufficient to ensure that they do not represent a danger to themselves or others in the areas, or Zones, of the MNC to which they have been formally given permission to access.